lucia2007/tennis_buddies/README.md

 [Back to top](#contents)

 ### Future Features for Contact Us
 At the moment, when the user fills in the form, they get a message about the inquiry being sent, but no email is delivered.
 I need to set this functionality up.
-At the moment, only a message in CLI appears, but only if sent from the localhost.
+At the moment, only a message in CLI/terminal appears, but this is available only in development environment.

 [Back to top](#contents)
 #### CLI Message